rnaveensrinivas/Machine-Learning-with-PyTorch-and-Scikit-Learn/01-Giving-Computers-the-Ability-to-Learn-from-Data.md

 Let's take a look at the three types of machine learning: **supervised learning**, **unsupervised learning**, and **reinforcement learning**.

-### Making predictions about the future with supervised learning
+### Making predictions about the future with Supervised Learning

 - **Goal of Supervised Learning**:
   - Learn a model from **labeled training data** to make predictions about **unseen or future data**.